 The amount of pain and discomfort that people feel after surgery varies.
 Some people will have very little or none, whilst most will have some symptoms.
-This is due to a combination of the carbon dioxide gas that we use to be able to perform the surgery and the incisions.
+This is due to a combination of the incisions and the carbon dioxide gas that we use to be able to perform the surgery (commonly referred to as ‘gas or wind pain).
 Mr Alkhaffaf takes additional steps to minimise these by removing as much gas as possible at the end of the surgery and using local anaesthetic to the wounds.

 Will I be given medication to go home with?